D.C. sniper attacks: Trials in Virginia

 In March 2005, the Supreme Court ruled in Roper v.
 Simmons that the Eighth Amendment prohibits execution for crimes committed when under the age of 18.
 In light of this Supreme Court decision, the prosecutors in Prince William County decided not to pursue the charges against Malvo.
 Prosecutors in Maryland, Louisiana, and Alabama were still interested in putting both Malvo and Muhammad on trial.
 As Malvo was 17 when he committed the crimes, he could no longer face the death penalty but still could be extradited to Alabama, Louisiana, and other states for prosecution.
 At the time of the Roper v.
 Simmons ruling, Malvo was 20 years old and was held at Virginia's maximum security Red Onion State Prison in Pound, Wise County.

 "Muhammad, with his sniper team partner, Malvo, randomly selected innocent victims," Virginia Supreme Court Justice Donald Lemons wrote in the decision.
 "With calculation, extensive planning, premeditation and ruthless disregard for life, Muhammad carried out his cruel scheme of terror."

-Muhammad's death penalty was affirmed by the Virginia Supreme Court on April 22, 2005, when it ruled that he could be sentenced to death because the murder was part of an act of terrorism.
+Muhammad's death sentence was affirmed by the Virginia Supreme Court on April 22, 2005, when it ruled that he could be sentenced to death since the murder was part of an act of terrorism.
 This line of reasoning was based on the handwritten note demanding $10 million.
 The court rejected an argument by defense lawyers that Muhammad could not be sentenced to death because he was not the triggerman in the killings linked to him and Malvo.

 Execution of Muhammad

-On September 16, 2009, the circuit court judge Mary Grace O'Brien set an execution date by lethal injection of November 10, 2009.
+On September 16, 2009, the circuit court judge Mary Grace O'Brien set an execution date by lethal injection for November 10, 2009.
 His attorneys petitioned the U.S. Supreme Court to stay his execution, but it was denied.
 They also requested clemency from Virginia Governor Tim Kaine, but this was denied as well.

-Muhammad was executed by lethal injection at the Greensville Correctional Center in Jarratt, Virginia, on November 10, 2009.
+Muhammad was executed by lethal injection at the Greensville Correctional Center near Jarratt, Virginia, on November 10, 2009.
 The execution procedure began at 9:06 p.m.
 EST; Muhammad was pronounced dead five minutes later.
 It was reported that when asked if he had any last words, Muhammad made no reply.
 Twenty-seven people, including victims' family members, witnessed his execution.